Table of contents

 Types of Skeletons

 Animals possess different types of skeletons that provide structure and support.
-The main types include endoskeletons (internal skeletons, like those in vertebrates), exoskeletons (external skeletons, like those in arthropods), and hydrostatic skeletons (fluid-filled cavities providing support, as seen in soft-bodied animals).
+The main types include endoskeletons (internal skeletons, like those in vertebrates), exoskeletons (external skeletons, like those in arthropods), and hydrostatic skeletons (fluid-filled cavities providing support, common in soft-bodied animals).
 Understanding these types is crucial for identifying the correct match between animals and their skeletal structures.

 Recommended video: